 Math Placement testing is required of all entering matriculated students unless they have:

-- Taken the ACCUPLACER test at another institution and scored high enough to waive taking the test.
-Verification of scores can be sent to email@example.com.
+- Taken the ACCUPLACER test at another institution.
+Accuplacer scores should be sent to email@example.com.

 - Transfer credits in college-level math.

-Please note, ACCUPLACER Math Placement testing is required of all STEM majors (those majoring in Biology, Chemistry and Food Science, Computer Science, Food and Nutrition, Mathematics, Nursing, or Physics and Earth Science) unless the Accuplacer tests have been taken previously and a satisfactory score was achieved.
-Scores can be sent to firstname.lastname@example.org.
+Please note, ACCUPLACER Math Placement testing is required of all STEM majors (those majoring in Biology, Chemistry and Food Science, Computer Science, Food and Nutrition, Mathematics, Nursing, or Physics and Earth Science) unless transfer credit for a math course in the Algebra/Calculus sequence has been awarded.

-Students who are not STEM majors do not have to take the math placement test if both of the following conditions are met:
+Students who are not STEM majors do not have to take the math placement test if transfer credits in math have been awarded.

 All students are eligible for the introductory level math course your major requires.
-However, if you have not met the requirements above, you must enroll in a 2-hour per week tutorial that is attached to your required/recommended math course.
+However, if you have not met the requirements above, you are only eligible for a math class with an attached 2-hour per week Math Lab Emporium tutorial.
 The placement test will determine if you can place out of the tutorial and even place into a higher level math course, if it is needed.

 Students have the opportunity to take the mandatory placement tests prior to the start of each semester.
 Incoming students who have submitted their deposits to Framingham State University will be sent information about the tests they have to take and asked to register for a test date that is convenient to them.
-Results of the math, reading comprehension and modern language placement tests are provided immediately.
+Results of the math test are provided immediately and modern language placement tests are available several days after completing the test.
 Students will be provided the results of the writing test at their respective orientation sessions.
 Retesting opportunities will be available during the summer and each semester.

-To see interpretation of Placement Codes click here.
+To see interpretation of Placement Code click here.

 Future success at the University is by no means determined by performance on these placement tests.
 Nevertheless, your performance on the tests will determine the classes for which you may register.
-If test scores show deficiencies, students may have to enroll in lower level writing courses and take part in a Math Lab Emporium that is attached to your major required math courses to make sure you are receiving the support you need.
+If test scores show deficiencies, students may not be able to register for college-level writing and/or math courses.

-If a student does not achieve a satisfactory score on a reading or math test:
+If a student does not achieve a satisfactory score on a math test:

-Students are encouraged to retake the reading and math test.
+Students are encouraged to retake the math test.
 All students are allowed one retake of the math test.
 Students should review the material on their own, hopefully using the review materials available to all students on the placement testing website as well as the Math Workshop found on Blackboard.
 All students who are asked to take the math test have been enrolled in the Blackboard math workshop.
-Students who do not receive a satisfactory score will be required to take part in the Math Emporium that is attached to the major required/suggested credit-bearing math course.
-A satisfactory score will place exempt the student from the Math Emporium.
-Students are also allowed to retake the reading test.
-However, if the second attempt does not produce a passing score, the student will need to meet with a tutor in the Center of Academic Success and Achievement to develop reading comprehension skills prior to retaking the test again.
+Students who do not receive a satisfactory score will be required to take part in the Math lab Emporium that is attached to the major required/suggested credit-bearing math course.
+A satisfactory score will exempt the student from the Math lab Emporium.

-You will find materials for both the reading comprehension and math tests by clicking on the appropriate links to the left.
+You will find materials for the math tests by clicking on the appropriate links on the left.
 Students asked to take the math placement test have been enrolled in the Blackboard Math Workshop automatically.
 You can find it in your Blackboard site under My Courses.